djmartin2019/Renderix/README.md

   -var="signing_secret_previous=old-secret"
 ```

-The edge function will now accept URLs signed by either secret.
+The CloudFront Function will now accept URLs signed by either secret.

 **Step 2 — update your application** to sign new URLs with `new-secret`.
 Wait for all previously issued URLs to expire.